-Supporting Older People have a various monthly outing programme including trips to the Skipton Canal, The Lion King, National Railway Museum and Filey.
+Outings have previously included trips to the Skipton Canal, The Lion King, National Railway Museum and Filey.
 We also have a Christmas shopping trip and Christmas outing.
-This gives our members chance to visit a new venue, get our and about with a group of like-minded people with the emphasis on having fun.
+This gives our members chance to visit a new venue, get out and about with a group of like-minded people with the emphasis on having fun.

 MOVEMENT & MUSIC GROUP

-This is a friendly group who meet at the Green Hut, 44 Harlow Avenue, Harrogate, every Tuesday at 10am for an hour of seated exercise led by a qualified instructor and supporting by volunteers.
-The exercise session is followed by an hour of socialising over a cup of tea or coffee and biscuits!
+This is a friendly group who meet at the Green Hut, every Tuesday at 10am for an hour of gentle exercise led by a qualified instructor and supported by volunteers.
+The exercise session is followed by an hour of socialising over a hot drink and biscuits!

 Please note there maybe a waiting list for this activity